warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

   * - Steps
     - To introduce an ordered list of procedural steps, use "To {verb task}, follow these steps."
 Note the complete sentence and terminal period.
-For example, "To add a course update, follow these steps.
+For example, "To add a course update, follow these steps.""
   * - Tables
     - When you include a table, be sure to include a heading row.
 In addition, consider whether a stub column is appropriate.
 The heading row and stub